• Q&A QUIZZES

 He was a Muslim Moroccan explorer who journeyed more than 75,000 miles (121,000 km), a distance surpassing threefold his near-contemporary Marco Polo.
 Over a period of thirty years, he visited most of the known Islamic world as well as many non-Muslim lands.

-Except for an 159 kilometres (99 mi) rainforest break, called the Darién Gap, the road links the mainland nations of the Americas in a connected highway system.
-According to Guinness World Records, the Pan-American Highway is the world's longest 'motorable road'.
+Except for an 159 kilometers (99 mi) rain-forest break, called the Darién Gap, the road links the mainland nations of the Americas in a connected highway system.
+According to Guinness World Records, the Pan-American Highway is the world's longest motorable road.
 However, because of the Darién Gap, it is not possible to cross between South America and Central America by traditional motor vehicle.

 Casbah